top of page

 What Happens in ACT Sessions?

 ACT is practical and experiential.
-Therapy focuses on helping you develop skills that you can use in everyday life.
+Sessions focus on helping you build skills you can use in everyday life.

-• Practice mindfulness exercises that help you step out of spiraling thoughts
+• Practice mindfulness skills that help you step out of spiraling thoughts

 • Identify avoidance patterns that may be keeping you stuck

-• Clarify your personal values and what matters most to you
+• Clarify what matters most to you and the kind of life you want to build

-• Set small, meaningful action steps that move your life forward
+• Take small, meaningful steps that move your life forward

 • Develop greater self-compassion

-Sessions often include metaphors and experiential exercises that make these concepts easier to understand and apply outside of therapy.
+Many ACT exercises use metaphors and practices that make these ideas easier to understand outside of therapy.

 Concerns ACT Can Help With

-Acceptance and Commitment Therapy can be helpful for people navigating:
+Acceptance and Commitment Therapy can support people navigating:

 • Anxiety and chronic worry